+IBM is a registered trademark of IBM Corporation.
 Itanium is a registered trademark of Intel Corporation or its subsidiaries in the United States and other countries.
 Linux is a registered trademark of Linus Torvalds in several countries.
+NetXtreme is a trademark of Broadcom Corporation.
+LSI Logic is a registered trademark of LSI Corporation.
 Novell is a registered trademark, and SUSE is a trademark of Novell, Inc. in the United States and other countries.
 All other trademarks mentioned herein are the property of their respective owners.